NEW CARS

 It’s not the cheapest on this list, but it’s certainly one of the best.
 What’s even better is that it actually behaves like a Porsche behind the wheel, and goes like the clappers – especially in GTS Sport Turismo spec.

-But despite this, the Taycan is a great all-around family car and is available as a saloon or a more practical estate.
+But despite this, the Taycan is a great all-around family car and is available as a saloon or a more practical estate, with up to 422 miles of range.

 Tesla Model 3

 The proof is in the numbers – Tesla has sold millions and millions of them.
-This is down to the car’s practicality, range, affordability, and industry-leading levels of technology.
+This is down to the car’s practicality, 436-mile range, affordability and industry-leading levels of technology.

 Best electric hatchback